prontopablo/FIP/notes/Weekly Progress Report.md

 #
 - Updated blend to have multiple (11) modes
 - Updated Contrast to clamp color output between 0.0 and 1.0
+- Updated Vignette to have 3 additional parameters
+- Removed cubify due to aritifacts on other GPUs - See []

 ###
 - Box Blur
 - Brightness
 - Deform
 - Dilate
+- Dot
+- Ripple

 #